bampli/doc/docs/content/docs/intro/to-what-to-change.md

 ---
-title: To what to change
+title: To what to change?
 weight: 20
 ---
-# To what to change
+# To what to change?

 Every 30 years, since the invention of Henry Ford's **factory process** one century ago in 1920, there have been major transformations in process management.